bdeckard92/dupUT/02-Lesson-Plans/07-Project-1/README.md

 ## Resources

-* [Example of free APIs that don't require CORS](../../01-Class-Content/07-Project-1/04-Supplemental/API_Resources.md) for students to use in their project
+* [Full-Stack Blog Post on API Resources](https://coding-boot-camp.github.io/full-stack/apis/api-resources) for students to use in their project.

 * [Project Requirements](../../01-Class-Content/06-Server-Side-APIs/04-Supplemental/Project-Requirements.md)